bjcosta/landscaping/asthetics/README.md

 I have been leaning heavily on landscaping design software [Realtime Landscaping Pro](<https://www.ideaspectrum.com/landscape-design-software-overview/>) to visualize ideas and making incremental changes to see what they might look like.
 This has been immensely useful and I can clearly see when making minor adjustments that some things seem to look better than others.
 Using software that renders in realtime 3D also seems to be helpful at providing an idea of relative size and scale between objects which is sometimes difficult for me to visualize, though still not the same as actually seeing something in real life.

-I am also trying to use the [Artistic landscape design components](#artistic-landscape-design-components) defined below to evaluate existing gardens I like to understand what it is about them that makes them stand out to me so I can try and recreate similar aspects in my own design.
+I am also trying to use the [Artistic landscape design components](#artistic-landscape-design-components) defined below to evaluate existing gardens I like to understand what it is that makes them stand out to me so I can try and recreate similar aspects in my own design.

 # Style choice

-TODO: Clearly define the style I want in the backyard based on analysis of the inspiring gardens below and identify their characteristics.
+TODO: Clearly define the style I want in the backyard based on analysis of the inspiring gardens below and their identifying characteristics.
 * Woodland (Favorite by far, but unlikely to work as requires large spaces and large trees)
-* Tropical (Next favorite, may be able to incorperate aspects, but way too dense to work with 100% edibles)
+* Tropical (Next favorite, may be able to incorperate some aspects of this, but way too dense to work with 100% edibles)
-* Japanese (I like these also, though often a little more formal than I would like)
+* Japanese (I like these also, though sometimes a little more formal than I would like)
 * Cottage (I like the colour and chaos, but is too open)